Machine Learning Use Cases in Retail and Other Industries

 5. AI-Powered Chatbots and Virtual Assistants

 A chatbot is another popular example of applying AI and Machine learning technologies to retail businesses.
-A typical chatbots application can communicate and interact with customers, simulating a conversation that is human-like providing answers to frequently asked questions (FAQ) by customers.
+A typical chatbot application can communicate and interact with customers, simulating a conversation that is human-like providing answers to frequently asked questions (FAQ) by customers.

 For big e-commerce companies with a large catalog of many items, sometimes it would be difficult for customers to search for the specific item they need.

 More particularly, many customers want and need to search for items based on item attributes (e.g. color, size, etc.) without knowing the exact search term.
-An advanced chatbot application can help customers with their requests fairly easily, similar to a human sales associate does.
+An advanced chatbot application can help customers with their requests fairly easily, similar to what a human sales associate does.

 Healthcare: One example of the use of AI in healthcare is to help detect abnormalities in X-rays and MRIs or application of a HealthCare bot which is an AI application patients can interact with via a HealthCare website or via telephone to receive help with their requests.

 Transportation: Autonomous Vehicles such as self-driven cars and trucks have been of high interest in the last several years.
-The leading examples include big players like Uber and Tesla who have successfully built self-driving cars and trucks solutions to save time and increase productivity.
+The leading examples include big players like Uber and Tesla who have successfully built self-driving cars and truck solutions to save time and increase productivity.

 Finance: AI and Machine Learning technologies can be used in finance to detect and prevent frauds automatically.
 By giving the algorithm large datasets about real and fraudulent activities, machine learning models can train themselves to make better guesses on which transactions are most likely to be fraudulent and such.